mark brown: im in a 12 x 35 its a real house with a real bathroom , a few dollars

 do not qualify for conventional bank financing.
 Just don't let anyone rip

 you a new one on the APR!
 Thanks again Tim!:)

 Timothy Carey: 5-6k I think if that. maybe 4.
 They aren't much

-Timothy Carey: No, you buy your own.
+Timothy Carey: Can you BUILD your own?
+Show me.